2raj2raj/bitcoin-educational-content/courses/lnp201/en.md

 ### Reminder of the channel lifecycle

-The **lifecycle of a channel** begins with its **opening**, via a Bitcoin transaction.
+The **lifecycle of a channel** begins with its **opening**, which is initiated via a Bitcoin transaction.
 Then, Lightning transactions are made within it.
 Finally, when the parties wish to recover their funds, the channel is **closed** through a second Bitcoin transaction.
 The intermediate transactions made on Lightning are represented by unpublished **commitment transactions**.

 ![LNP201](assets/en/29.webp)